What is a Printing Worker?

 What does a Printing Worker do?

-- Arrange pages so that materials can be printed
+- Arranging pages so that materials can be printed

-- Operate laser plate-making equipment that converts electronic data to plates
+- Operating laser plate-making equipment that converts electronic data to plates

-- Review job orders to determine quantities to be printed, paper specifications, colours, and special printing instructions
+- Reviewing job orders to determine quantities to be printed, paper specifications, colors, and special printing instructions

-- Feed paper through press cylinders and adjust equipment controls
+- Feeding paper through press cylinders and adjusting equipment controls

-- Collect and inspect random samples during print runs to identify any needed adjustments
+- Collecting and inspecting random samples during print runs to identify any needed adjustments

-- Bind new books, using hand tools such as bone folders, knives, hammers, or brass binding tools
+- Binding new books, using hand tools such as bone folders, knives, hammers, or brass binding tools

-- Cut material to specified dimensions, fitting and gluing material to binder boards by hand or machine
+- Cutting material to specified dimensions, fitting and gluing material to binder boards by hand or machine

-- Compress sewed or glued sets of pages, called 'signatures', using hand presses or smashing machines
+- Compressing sewed or glued sets of pages, called 'signatures', using hand presses or smashing machines

 What is the workplace of a Printing Worker like?